Download the PHP package bkwld/croppa without Composer

 Src images on S3, local crops

-This is a good solution for a load balanced enviornment.
+This is a good solution for a load balanced environment.
 Each app server will end up with it’s own cache of cropped images, so there is some wasted space.
 But the web server (Apache, etc) can still serve the crops directly on subsequent crop requests.
+A tmp_disk must also be defined to temporarily store the source image.

 Thus, if you have <img src="{{ Croppa::url('file.jpg', 200, 100) }}">, the returned URL will be /storage/file-200x100.jpg, the source image will be looked for immediately within the S3 bucket that was configured as part of the Flysystem instance, and the new crop will be created at /storage/app/public/file-200x100.jpg.